 NFT rug pulls

-Rupulls in the NFT space do, unfortunately, affect some of the very projects that are considered to be safest—blue-chip projects.
+Rupulls in the NFT space do, unfortunately, affect the “safest” projects—blue-chip projects.
 Blue-chip status is like a blue tick on Instagram or Twitter.
 People use it to check the trustworthiness of a project.

-Blue-chip projects are seen as sustainable long-term investments, and that is precisely what rug-pulling developers take advantage of.
+Investors usually believe that blue-chip projects are sustainable long-term investments.
+And that is precisely why rug-pulling developers take advantage of those who invest in them.
 Properties of such projects are first cloned.
-Then, sometime after the primary sale, the founders abandon the project, making away with members’ funds.
+Then, after a while, the founders abandon the project, making away with members’ funds.

 In November 2021, for instance, the users of a project inspired by the Squid Game TV show fell prey to one such scam.

-The chart above captures native token SQUID’s sudden and phenomenal surge by close to 2,400% in a 24-hour window and subsequent by a drop to zero after the developers disappeared with member funds.
+The chart above captures the native token SQUID’s sudden and phenomenal surge by close to 2,400% in a 24-hour window and subsequently drop to zero after the developers disappeared with member funds.
 A wave of NFT rug pulls followed soon after.

 DeFi rug pulls